In Tuesday’s Wall Street Journal, Gerald Seib writes:

 Mr. Obama’s whole life has been a series of triumphs of form over substance.
 He has always been a big talker with no accomplishments.
 As a college student at Occidental he distinguished himself mostly by smoking dope and talking big.
 He gained access to America’s most expensive Ivy League school – Columbia University – with no discernible academic achievement or financial means.
 And from there he moved on to Harvard Law School despite the fact that he was not an honors graduate at Columbia – a virtually immovable requisite for other students.
-He became editor of the Harvard Law Review without every publishing a law review article – the primary responsibility of the editor.
+He became editor of the Harvard Law Review without ever publishing a law review article – the primary responsibility of the editor.
 He was the first and the last to be so rewarded.

 As an Illinois legislator he was noted most for voting “present” on most controversial measures and for supporting a bill that would have allowed doctors to kill a child born live during an abortion procedure.
 He was elected to the United States Senate when Republican Jack Ryan, who was favored to win, got caught in a sex scandal.
 His Senate career is an unblemished record of nothing – no accomplishments.
 His fame came as a result of his single outstanding capability – he gave a rousing speech at the National Democrat Convention that was loaded with big promises.
 It is the exact same thing that makes most grifters successful – for a while.